Borrowing Policy

 Responsibility and Procedure for Selection

-Responsibility for the selection of monographic materials lies primarily with the Research & Collection Development Librarian with assistance from the Library Director and part-time reference staff.
+Responsibility for the selection of monographic materials lies primarily with the Liaison Librarians with assistance from the Library Director.
 Faculty are essential to the selection process, and are highly encouraged to request the purchase of materials that support instruction and student research.
 All library staff and other members of the Stephens College community may recommend titles.
 Student requests will be given special attention.
 All recommendations are forwarded to the Library Director for final approval and purchase.

 Selection Guidelines

-In general, the library does not purchase textbooks, audio books, or foreign language materials.
+In general, the library does not purchase textbooks or foreign language materials.
 Multiple copies will only be purchased of heavily used books.
 In the case of non-monograph materials, electronic formats are preferred.

 Additions to the Albert Schweitzer Collection are made from a gift fund established to support this collection.